pgroonga/pgroonga.github.io/reference/replication.md

 PGroonga supports PostgreSQL built-in [WAL based streaming replication](https://www.postgresql.org/docs/{{ site.postgresql_short_version }}/static/warm-standby.html) since 1.1.6.
 It requires PostgreSQL 9.6 or later.

-If you're using PostgreSQL 9.5 or earlier, there are some alternative streaming replication implementations that can be used with PGroonga:
+If you're using PostgreSQL 9.5 or earlier, you can use some alternative streaming replication implementations that can be used with PGroonga:

   * [pglogical](https://2ndquadrant.com/en/resources/pglogical/)